Danielhp95/sc2l-setup/NOTES.md

 The script is meant to be used in LINUX distributions.
 The installation script uses [pipenv](https://docs.pipenv.org/ "pipenv tutorial") to handle python virtual environments.
 If you don't have `pipenv` installed in your system you can use `pip install pipenv` to install it.

+Once `pipenv` is installed, run this command inside the directory to install all required dependencies: `pipenv install`.
+For more information regarding `pipenv`, run `pipenv` (the commands without argument).

 ### Installation script

 The installation follows these steps: